OpenC3/cosmos/docs.openc3.com/docs/configuration/command.md

 ## Command Definition Files

 Command definition files define the command packets that can be sent to COSMOS targets.
 One large file can be used to define the command packets, or multiple files can be used at the user's discretion.
 Command definition files are placed in the target's cmd_tlm directory and are processed alphabetically.
 Therefore if you have some command files that depend on others, e.g. they override or extend existing commands, they must be named last.
-The easist way to do this is to add an extension to an existing file name.
+The easiest way to do this is to add an extension to an existing file name.
 For example, if you already have cmd.txt you can create cmd_override.txt for commands that depends on the definitions in cmd.txt.
 Also note that due to the way the [ASCII Table](http://www.asciitable.com/) is structured, files beginning with capital letters are processed before lower case letters.

 When defining command parameters you can choose from the following data types: INT, UINT, FLOAT, STRING, BLOCK.
 These correspond to integers, unsigned integers, floating point numbers, strings and binary blocks of data.
 The only difference between a STRING and BLOCK is when COSMOS reads the binary command log it stops reading a STRING type when it encounters a null byte (0).
 This shows up in the text log produced by Data Extractor.
 Note that this does NOT affect the data COSMOS writes as it's still legal to pass null bytes (0) in STRING parameters.